 How To Unclog Your Pores

 No matter your skin type, you’ve likely had to deal with clogged pores at some point in your life.
-One of the biggest detriments to achieving brighter, smoother skin is clogged pores.
-Pore buildup in your pores can leave you with a dull complexion.
-Use this guide for tips on why your pores are clogged, expert tips for deep cleaning congested skin, and which products for clogged pores you should opt for.
+Pore buildup can leave you with a dull complexion, so check out. this guide for tips on why your pores are clogged, how to deep clean congested skin, and which products for clogged pores you should choose.

 Clogged pores are a combination of excess oil, dead skin, makeup residue, bacteria, pollutants, and other environmental debris.
 Your pores are actually part of your hair follicles and are officially referred to as sebaceous glands.

 The main function of these glands is to secrete sebum, which is an oily substance that provides moisture and protection for your skin.
-While sebum production is vital for maintaining your skin's health and suppleness, having too much of a good thing can lead to clogged pores.
-The overproduction of sebum can cause excess oil to mix with dead skin cells and other pore-clogging material.
+While sebum production is vital for maintaining your skin's health and suppleness, the overproduction of sebum can cause excess oil to mix with dead skin cells and other pore-clogging material.
 This can lead to clogged pores on your cheeks, nose, or other areas of your face.

 Clogged pores may create visible sebaceous filaments and congested pores.
 Upon first glance, sebaceous filaments may look similar to blackheads as they have a dark appearance.